NodeBB/docs/src/docs/development/index.md

 Alternatively, you can run `grunt --skip`, which skips the build step and simply runs NodeBB with file watching enabled.

-## Accessing page data

-Each page in NodeBB is rendered using json data.
-You can view this data by prepending `/api` to the url.
-For example if you are on the `/recent` page you can navigate to `/api/recent` to see the corresponding json data.
-When NodeBB is started in production mode the json output will not have any formatting so it will be hard to read, to prettify it you can add ?pretty=1 to the url.

 ## Testing

 In order to run tests on NodeBB, add the following block to your `config.json` file: